White House Briefly Follows Twitter Accounts of Host Country During Presidential Visit: Official | LatestLY

 "The White House Twitter account normally follows senior US government Twitter accounts, and others as appropriate.
 For example, during the time of a presidential visit, the account typically follows for a short time, the host country's officials to retweet their messages in support of the visit," a senior administration official told PTI on the condition of anonymity.

-The official was responding to a question on the reasons for the White House 'following' and then 'unfollowing' the Twitter handles of President Kovind, PM Modi, the PMO and other Indian officials.
+The official was responding to a question on the reasons for the White House 'following' and then 'unfollowing' the Twitter handles of President Kovind, Prime Minister Modi, the PMO and the other Indian officials.

 The White House 'unfollowing' the Twitter accounts of President Kovind and PM Modi drew reactions on social media in India.